konstasuomalainen/LunchSlackAPP/README.md

 Processed data is converted to PDF, which is then send using Slack API to desired Slack channel.\
 Recipients can vote interactively which restaurant to go using buttons

-## Install
+## Install newest version of Python
 Python Download:\
 https://www.python.org/downloads/

 Dependencies are installed using requirements.txt:\
-pip install -r requirements.txt
+pip3 install -r requirements.txt

 ## File modifications
 Go to https://api.slack.com/apps and create App.\